sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 -	Foster City - [Sand Cove Apartments](http://www.woodmontrentals.com/sand-cove-apartments) is a good apartment complex and they are very helpful with setting up housing for people out of the country.
 They do flexible leasing and month to month rentals.
 In the past, QuinStreet co-ops have lived at the other properties owned by the parent company (Woodmont, who seem to own a lot of land around here).

-	-	2010W - Stephen - Liked it, very close to the old QuinStreet buildings.
-2 Bedroom 2 Bath $1909/mo.

 -	Mountain View - [Central Park at Whisman Station](http://www.centralpark-apts.com/) is a good apartment complex and they are very helpful with setting up housing for people out of the country.
 20 minute walk from Caltrain.
 Not that convent for transit.
 Safeway is about 2 miles away.

-	-	2012W - Stephen - We pay $2700/mo unfurnished plus utilities for 3 bedrooms.
-Clean and very nice.
-Less than 20 minute bike ride to Google.

 -	Mountain View - [AvalonBay](http://www.avalonbay.com) is okay if you have 1 person in the living room. ~$2600 a month for 2 bedroom, unfurnished.
 Very close to the CalTrain; very close to Castro Street (restaurants) and it's a 15 minute bike ride through a biking trail to Google/LinkedIn.
 They have 3 pools and a gym.